spoonbobo/spoonbobo/README.md

 ### About me
 My name is Season.
 Having a background in AI, I seek for contributing and improving AIs in optimisation and accelerated computing⚡.

-🔭 I’m currently working on some quantum projects leveraging Qiskit/CUDA Quantum simulation capabilities.
+🔭 I’m currently working on some quantum projects leveraging CUDA Quantum simulation capabilities.

 🔭 I also play around AI SWEs to explore more opportunities around the frameworks